MicrosoftEdge/WebView2Feedback/specs/Print.md

   /// provided, and the current value is not changed.
   [propput] HRESULT PagesPerSheet([in] INT32 value);

   /// Number of copies to print.
-The Default value is 1 and maximum
+The default value is 1 and the maximum
   /// copies count is 999.
   /// This value is ignored in PrintToPdfStream method.
   [propget] HRESULT Copies([out, retval] INT32* value);